ipfs/specs/http-gateways/SUBDOMAIN_GATEWAY.md

 **Abstract**

-Subdomain Gateway is an extension of  [PATH_GATEWAY.md](./PATH_GATEWAY.md) that enables website hosting compatible with web browsers relative pathing and security model of the web.
+Subdomain Gateway is an extension of  [PATH_GATEWAY.md](./PATH_GATEWAY.md) that enables website hosting isolated per CID/name, while remaining compatible with web browsers relative pathing and security model of the web.
 Below should be read as a delta on top of that spec.

 Summary:

 - Requests carry the CID as a sub-domain in the `Host` header rather than as a URL path prefix
   - Case-insensitive [CIDv1](https://docs.ipfs.io/concepts/glossary/#cid-v1) encoding is used in sub-domain (see [DNS label limits](#dns-label-limits))
-  - e.g. `{cidv1}.ipfs.example.org` instead of `example.org/ipfs/{cid}`
+  - e.g. `{cidv1}.ipfs.example.net` instead of `example.net/ipfs/{cid}`
 - The root CID is used to define the [Resource Origin](https://en.wikipedia.org/wiki/Same-origin_policy), aligning it with the web's security model.
   - Files in a DAG defined by the root CID may request other files within the same DAG as part of the same Origin Sandbox.
 - Data is retrieved from IPFS in a way that is compatible with URL-based addressing